gdebasis/gdebasis.github.io/_pages/teaching.md

 ### Convertor from .bib to .md

+This is a handy tool for the reseachers for updating their publications list on their home pages.
+I wrote a script which simply takes a recent .bib file of your publications (e.g., the one you would typically export from your DBLP page), and then converts it to a .md file.

 You don't need to install anything.
 All you need to have is a bash shell on Linux/MAC OSX or [Cygwin](https://www.cygwin.com/) on Windows.

 Simply download the [script](https://github.com/gdebasis/gdebasis.github.io/blob/master/markdown_generator/bib2md.sh) and invoke it with